 VARICOSE VEINS ARE NOT SIMPLY A COSMETIC PROBLEM

 To understand vein disease, which is the primary cause of varicose veins, it’s first important to understand the venous system of the human body.
-The venous system is the part of the circulatory system that returns deoxygenated blood through veins back to the heart to be recirculated.
+The venous system is the part of the circulatory system.
+It returns deoxygenated blood through veins back to the heart for recirculation.
 By contrast, the arterial system carries oxygenated blood away from the heart to be distributed throughout the body.
 The smallest parts of the venous system are the capillaries, which feed into larger superficial veins.

 Our focus on vein disease is on two distinct and common complications as a result of venous insufficiency: varicose veins and spider veins.
 Both of these progressive conditions create cosmetic concerns, but they can develop into medical issues as well.

-Varicose veins are enlarged and twisted rope-like veins that appear near the surface of the skin.
-While they can develop anywhere in the body, they are most commonly found in the legs and ankles because standing and walking increase pressure in the lower extremities.
+Varicose veins appear as enlarged and twisted rope-like veins near the surface of the skin.
+While they can develop anywhere in the body, varicose veins are usually found in the legs and ankles.
+This is because standing and walking increase pressure in the lower extremities.
 In normally functioning veins, tiny one-way valves open as blood flows toward the heart and close to prevent blood from flowing backward.
-When these valves malfunction, blood pools in the veins, resulting in a buildup of pressure that weakens their walls and causes them to bulge.
+When these valves malfunction, blood pools in the veins.
+This results in a buildup of pressure that weakens vein walls and causes them to bulge.
 Over time, the increased pressure can cause additional valves to fail.
 This venous reflux, or venous insufficiency, leads to the development of varicose veins and spider veins.

-Symptoms – Varicose veins and spider veins appear most commonly between the ages of 30 and 70.
+Varicose veins and spider veins appear most commonly between the ages of 30 and 70.
 The first physical symptom is usually their appearance.
-As the disease progresses, the legs begin to feel heavy, tired and achy, and these symptoms worsen with prolonged periods of sitting or standing.
+As the disease progresses, the legs begin to feel heavy, tired and achy.
+These symptoms worsen with prolonged periods of sitting or standing.
 Muscle cramping may be accompanied by a burning and throbbing feeling in the lower legs.
 Varicose veins can also cause a change in skin color (known as stasis pigmentation), dry and thinning skin, inflammation of the skin, open sores and bleeding.

 Our team of health professionals have purposefully chosen non-surgical, minimally invasive procedures to treat veins and vein related problems.
 The evaluation includes a visual and physical examination of the legs and feet by a physician, who checks for inflammation, areas that are tender to the touch, changes in skin color, ulcerations and other signs of skin breakdown.
-In most cases an ultrasound test is ordered to determine if the valves in the veins are functioning properly and to check for evidence of a blood clot.
+In most cases, clinicians order an ultrasound test to determine if the valves in the veins are functioning properly and to check for evidence of a blood clot.